The Alabama Solution

 The Alabama Solution is a 2025 American documentary film directed by Andrew Jarecki and Charlotte Kaufman.
 It follows the prison system in Alabama from the perspective of incarcerated leaders.

 The film had its world premiere at the 2025 Sundance Film Festival on January 28 and was released by HBO and HBO Max on October 10.
+At the 98th Academy Awards, it was nominated for Best Documentary.